Honey, I shrunk the hypothesis space (through logical preprocessing)

 \subsection{Finding Singleton Reducible Rules}

 We find singleton reducible rules using ASP.
 As a reminder, a singleton reducible rule contains a literal that is always true.
 For instance, consider the rule:

-Assuming sensible semantics for \emph{length/}2, the literal \emph{length(A,B)} is always true because every list has a length.
+Assuming sensible semantics for \emph{length/2}, the literal \emph{length(A,B)} is always true because every list has a length.
 In other words, because the variable $B$ only appears once in this rule and $A$ is true for all lists, the literal \emph{length(A,B)} is redundant as it has no discriminatory power.

-We assume that the background relations are simply typed (see Appendix \ref{sec:app_a} for an elaboration on types).
+We assume that the background relations are simply typed (see Appendix A for an elaboration on types).
 We use ASP to determine whether a relation is partial or total and use that information to deduce singleton reducible rules.
 We describe our ASP encoding $\mathcal{P}$.
 We add the BK to $\mathcal{P}$.
-For each relation \emph{p} with arity $a$ in the BK, we add these rules to $\mathcal{P}$:
+For each relation \emph{p} with arity $a$ in the BK, we add this rule to $\mathcal{P}$: